declancm/printf.nvim/README.md

 - Can instantly remove all generated print statements
 - Syntax and context aware - doesn't just use the word under the cursor to print a variable
 - Automatically inserts format specifiers for all standard C types
+- Customizable function call (see the Examples section for inspiration)

 ## Requirements

+- Neovim >= 0.8.0
 - A tree-sitter parser for C
 - The clangd language server